lindaJaber/PUI2018_lj1232/HW1_lj1232/README.md

 ## On the CUSP|ADRF terminal:

-1. Created a directory called PUI2018
+1. Created a directory named PUI2018
 ```
 mkdir PUI2018
 ```